zachdrummond/code-quiz/README.md

 * Added functionality to the timer
 * Added viewHighScores button
 * Added HTML sections
+* Added array of objects of questions and answers

 # Pseudocode
 1. Create HTML Layout using Bootstrap